 - Think about the types of support you need, and want, to offer.
 Twitter and Facebook are usually the customer service frontline, but don’t forget Instagram if you are a retailer, Google +, and LinkedIn if you are B2B.

-- If you want to encourage self-serve, video can play a key role in providing self-help and support content, while peer-to-peer communities allow for answers to more detailed and specific queries to be crowd-sourced.
+- If you want to encourage proactive self-service, video can play a key role in providing self-help and support content, while peer-to-peer communities allow for answers to more detailed and specific queries to be crowd-sourced.

 - Ideally, you need to push your social channels into one agent platform where agents can work across them effectively and quickly to maintain quick response times.
 Monitoring channels natively and trawling through all the noise to get to genuine customer queries is time consuming and ineffective.

 - Be realistic and have a clear plan.
 Work with the resources you have and make sure you can manage growth before encouraging other customers to go social.

 - Find out where your competitors engage – is there an untapped opportunity?

 You can't rely on customers to get your handle right on Twitter, or even include it in the first place.
 Just monitoring your own accounts will mean that you missing customer feedback and queries.
 Make sure you are monitoring comments outside of your own Twitter accounts to have a 360° view of your customers to deliver great frontline social customer service and enable multiple divisions across businesses to analyse customer interactions to improve the customer experience.